aehm03/gradoopquickstart/README.md

   "(p8)-[:worksAt]->(c1) " + "]";
 ```
 Note that the edges of Type friend in our example are undirected, to model this property we
 have to use two mirrored directed edges.
 You can find detailed information about GDL on [github](https://github.com/s1ck/gdl).
+GDL is *not* an input format for large scale graphs (as it
-Obviously real world data won't be available in this format.
-We will cover data importing
+generates a graph/collection single threaded) and real world data won't be available in this
+format.
+However, it is useful to build and evaluate examples like this on they fly and to
-later on and use this example to familiarize  with the gradoop operators.
+familiarize  with the gradoop operators.
+For the import of real and/or large data sets, the [CSV](https://github.com/dbs-leipzig/gradoop/blob/master/gradoop-flink/src/main/java/org/gradoop/flink/io/impl/csv/CSVDataSource.java)
+and [JSON](https://github.com/dbs-leipzig/gradoop/blob/master/gradoop-flink/src/main/java/org/gradoop/flink/io/impl/json/JSONDataSource.java) data sources are more suitable.
+You can also
+check out the [tutorial]() on data import.

 ### Graph Operators
 With the overlap operator we can find all elements that are contained in both our logical